MrsZ/gitbook-blog/devops/wowza.md

 config Server.xml, change `<IPWhiteList>127.0.0.1</IPWhiteList>` to `<IPWhiteList>*</IPWhiteList>,` if you want to specify your IP address then use a comma to seperate IPs like `<IPWhiteList>127.0.0.1,201.163.46.154</IPWhiteList>.`

+application can not be created with xml directly

+#

 # Wowza RESTful API

 basic test